Plus500 CEO to step down, COO takes helm temporarily

-April 20 (Reuters) - Online trading platform Plus500 PLUSP.L said on Monday Chief Executive Officer Asaf Elimelech would step down after a four year tenure, a period marked by the introduction of stricter rules for retail trading and high volatility.
+April 20 (Reuters) - Online trading platform Plus500 PLUSP.L said on Monday Chief Executive Officer Asaf Elimelech would step down after a four-year tenure, a period marked by the introduction of stricter rules on retail trading and high volatility.

-Chief Operating Officer David Zruia will assume the role of interim CEO until a successor is appointed.
+Chief Operating Officer David Zruia will assume the role of interim CEO until a successor is appointed, the company said.

+While online trading platforms were slammed by the tough trading rules introduced since 2018, this year has been remarkable in terms of trading volumes as a coronavirus-led selloff in financial markets and the oil price crash have driven up volatility.

+Elimelech, an Israeli who joined Plus500 in 2012, has been at the helm since 2016.
+Under him, the shares have more than tripled.

 (Reporting by Muvija M in Bengaluru; Editing by Sriraj Kalluvila)